jannis-baum/topic-evolution-model/description.md

     }
 $$

 A distance of $0$ implies, that one topic is a subset of the other.
+Emerging topics with a distance smaller than `--merge_threshold` are recursively merged until all remaining topics have pairwise distances that are greater than the thresholds.
+These topics are the final topics of the period.

+Each discovered topic is compared with topics of predecessor periods.
+If the distance to a predecessor topic is smaller than `--evolution_threshold`, the topic is assigned the same theme as the predecessor.